shakacode/react_on_rails/README.md

 ## Including your React Component on your Rails Views

-- Normal Mode, React component will be rendered on the client:
+- React component are rendered via your Rails Views.
+Here's an ERB sample:

   ```erb
   <%= react_component("HelloWorld", props: @some_props) %>
   ```

-- **Server-Side Rendering**, React component is first rendered into HTML on the server, use the **prerender** option:
+- **Server-Side Rendering**: Your react component is first rendered into HTML on the server.
+Use the **prerender** option:

   ```erb
   <%= react_component("HelloWorld", props: @some_props, prerender: true) %>